The importance of healthcare support workers

 Healthcare support workers (HCSWs) play a crucial role in all aspects of care for patients.
 HCSW is an umbrella term including healthcare assistants and nursing assistants, working in settings including community care, primary care, mental health, maternity services and learning disability services.

-Our (NHS England and NHS Improvement) national HCSW programme
+Our (NHS England) national HCSW programme

 A national HCSW programme began development in September 2019, to minimise healthcare support worker vacancies.
 By June 2020, the urgency of this increased as the COVID-19 pandemic saw demand for HCSWs rise sharply.
 Reducing and maintaining minimal HCSW vacancy rates is essential to supporting system recovery from COVID-19 and delivery of the NHS Long Term Plan.